-- 1. Earn a cumulative GPA of at least 3.20. - 2.
-Earn a minimum of 30 honors credits and fulfill the Honors College curricular requirements.
+- 1. Earn a cumulative GPA of at least 3.20 and 3.35 in honors coursework. - 2.
+Earn a minimum of 25 honors credits and fulfill the Honors College curricular requirements.
 Honors credit is awarded only for those honors courses in which a B- or higher is earned. - 3.
-Maintain a GPA of 3.35 in all honors coursework. - 4.
-Students must complete and successfully defend an honors thesis. - 5.
+Students must complete and successfully defend an honors thesis. - 4.
 With proper approval, an Honors College student may enroll in up to two courses (maximum of 6 or 8 credits, depending on the major) in their department major and earn honors credit.
 Only courses at the 200 level or above will be considered appropriate.
-Students must have already earned a minimum of 15 credit hours with honors designation.
+Students must have already earned a minimum of 12 credit hours with honors designation.